 An attorney on our team can help you understand how these conditions might influence the insurance company or the court as you seek compensation.

 How to Get the Most from a T-bone Car Accident Settlement

 Our years of successful personal injury practice have honed our ability to seek a favorable settlement because we:

 - Know that the first offer is usually a ridiculous lowball amount.

 - Have won in court against other insurance companies.

-- Do not get paid until you do, so we are motivated to win.
+- Do not get paid until you do; we are motivated to win.

-Insurance companies hate to pay claims.
+Insurance companies prefer to avoid paying claims.
 A T-bone car accident attorney with our firm can file a claim for you and negotiate with the insurance company.

 Damages You Could Be Awarded for a T-bone Accident

 Each case is unique.
 Your damages may include one or more of the following: